 To put link shortening into the proper context, let’s take a quick look at how it fits into the overall history of the internet.

 Between 1989 and 1991 Sir Tim Berners-Lee invented the web, developing HyperText Markup Language (HTML), Hypertext Transfer Protocol (HTTP), and of course, the URL.
 Together, these form the basis of all we do online.
-Soon after, the public were invited to link to the first prototype, and the internet grew from there.
+Soon after, the public was invited to link to the first prototype, and the internet grew from there.

 Ten years later, the first URL redirection service (V3.com) was set up.
 This enabled URL shortening, prevented broken links, and helped guide navigation into and out of web pages through a memorable, short URL.